Incorporating Other Homeschooling Methods into Your Montessori Homeschool

 Basically, Classical Conversations is a community-based homeschooling program that comes with curriculum.
 It follows the Trivium stages of learning: grammar, rhetoric, and dialectic, and separates learners into three programs based on their stage within the trivium: the Foundations Program is the grammar stage (ages 4-12), the Essentials Program is the rhetoric stage (ages 9-12), and the Challenge Program is the dialectic stage (ages 12-18).

-To date, we only have experience with the Foundations Program, which is for ages 4-12.
+We only have experience with the Foundations Program, which is for ages 4-12.
 For 24 weeks, we meet once a week for three hours.
 We do Memory Work, Presentations, a Science experiment, Fine Arts (either drawing, art replicated after famous artists, classical music, or tin whistle, switching every 6 weeks), and review.
 We memorize facts across 8 subject areas: Bible, Latin, English, Math, History, Timeline, Science, and Geography.
 The Tutor helps the students solidify these facts through repetition, games, and songs.

 So how do we make Classical homeschooling align with Montessori homeschooling?